streetwriters/notesnook/README.md

 ### Join our Discord server & help out in the community

 You can join [our Discord server](https://discord.gg/5davZnhw3V) and help other Notesnook users.
-We also post announcements, host polls, ask for early feedback there.
+We also post announcements, host polls and ask for early feedback there.

 ### Help us out by giving social proof

 Social proof helps other people know what they are getting.
 If you have tried out Notesnook and loved it, you can give social proof:

-1. By tweeting about @notesnook on Twitter
+1. By tweeting about @notesnook on Twitter.
 2. Posting on Facebook, Reddit or any other social media.

 We take all social proofs and publish them on the website for the public to see.